Breast Augmentation Surgery

 Should I have a breast augmentation or breast lift?
 Or both?

-It is normal to have some altered nipple sensation for a temporary period after surgery.
-This is because the many nerves that run through the breast tissue are under significant stretch due to the volume of the implant and associated swelling caused by surgery.
-Some patients report increased sensitivity, while others note some level of numbness.
-These sensations will generally resolve by 2-4 months after surgery.
-It is quite rare to have permanent numbness after surgery.
+It is normal to have some altered nipple sensation for a temporary period after breast enhancement surgery.
+This is because the many nerves that run through the breast tissue are under significant stretch due to the volume of the implant and associated swelling caused by plastic surgery for breast augmentation.
+Some patients report increased sensitivity after their breast augmentation, while others note some level of numbness.
+These sensations will generally resolve by 2-4 months after breast enhancement surgery.
+It is quite rare to have permanent numbness after breast implant surgery.

-How soon after child birth can I have implants?
+How soon after child birth can I have breast implant surgery?

 The answer will actually depend on whether you are breast feeding or not.
-We generally recommend waiting 3-6 months after lactation has ceased.
+We generally recommend waiting 3-6 months after lactation has ceased for a breast augmentation.
 This will allow the breast to recover and return to their pre-pregnancy size.